Firehawk-Ph4ntom/Minesweeper/README.md

 # Minesweeper
 A simple Minesweeper game made using Java.
-The game includes custom and sourced art assets and audio assets from my mod Tiberium Wars Firestorm.
+The game includes custom and sourced art and audio assets from my mod Tiberium Wars Firestorm.

 # Credits
 - Art Assets: